-If you would like to be notified of these events, to help out with them, or to organize similar events in your county, please email us at WiscElectionIntegrity@gmail.com, or follow us on Facebook.
+If you would like to be notified of future events, to help out with them, or to organize a presentation or similar events in your county, please email us at WiscElectionIntegrity@gmail.com, or follow us on Facebook.

-We fund our own activities with our personal funds and receive logistical support, such as help with this website and publicity, from the Wisconsin Grassroots Network.
+Until late 2017, we funded our own activities exclusively with our personal funds and received logistical support, such as help with this website and publicity, from the Wisconsin Grassroots Network.
 We are not yet incorporated nor do we have any tax status.
 We have twice raised funds for special projects through GoFundMe.

 The Action Team is strictly nonpartisan.

 Election-integrity activism can take two distinct forms: 'tough cop' and 'good cop'.
 The Election Integrity Action Team aspires to be the good cop on the Wisconsin beat.
 We make every effort to work with, not against, elections officials for as long as we can while still pursuing our mission.
 We have no interest in embarrassing elections officials, and have genuine respect and gratitude for the hard work they do with minimal resources.
 When we see problems, we look for systemic causes and solutions first, and believe that suspicions of fraud and corruption are almost always best put on hold until all other causes have been ruled out.
 We try always to present constructive, realistic suggestions and proposals whenever we point out shortcomings or problems.
 We take care to share only reliably accurate information when we can, and if we see value in sharing any less-than-verifiable information, we will be clear about the nature of the information.